 Naturally we covered the year’s most notable in independent watchmaking.
 One of the standouts was up-and-coming watchmaker Sylvain Pinaud.
 His Origine is impressive – meticulously crafted in construction and finish – while the design is uncluttered, though he has yet to develop a strong aesthetic for his brand.

 Also a one-man show, Yosuke Seikiguchi launched his first watch with the Primevère.
 It is an elegant composition that focuses on recreating the quality and feel of 19th-century pocket watches from the Vallee de Joux.
 Mr Sekiguchi even makes most of the movement with antiquated techniques, including cutting the silver bridges with a saw and file.

 Another watchmaker that caught our attention was Aaron Becsei.
 The Hungarian watchmaker collaborated with American knife maker Todd Rexford to create the Bexei Dignitas Pure “Project XX”.

 It’s a striking reinterpretation of Bexei’s signature Gothic wristwatch that incorporates”hot-hammered” zirconium.
 Much of the watch, including the dial and movement bridges, are produced and “hot hammered” by the Mr Rexford, a custom knife maker whose blades sell for five figures.
 But Mr Bexei then applies his trademark fine finishing to the zirconium parts, which have traditional anglage, while the steel parts sport black polishing.

-Perspectives on the industry and its history
+Perspectives on history

 A somewhat forgotten military instrument of the Cold War, the Tutima Military Chronograph ref.
 798 is perhaps the last great pilot’s chronograph – Brandon Moore explained why.